ESP32-C6/developers.home-assistant/docs/core/integration-quality-scale/rules/discovery.md

 ### Note for OAuth2-Based Config Flows

-For integrations that utilize OAuth2 and extend config_entry_oauth2_flow.AbstractOAuth2FlowHandler instead of ConfigFlow, it is not necessary to implement discovery-related steps such as async_step_zeroconf or async_step_discovery_confirm.
-The AbstractOAuth2FlowHandler base class includes built-in support for Home Assistant's discovery mechanisms and will automatically initiate the configuration flow when a compatible device or service is detected.
-Developers need only declare the relevant discovery identifiers in manifest.json and implement the async_oauth_create_entry method to complete the configuration.

-Certainly!
-Here's a revised version that refers more generally to Home Assistant's discovery mechanisms:

-### Note for OAuth2-Based Config Flows

 For integrations that utilize OAuth2 and extend `config_entry_oauth2_flow.AbstractOAuth2FlowHandler` instead of `ConfigFlow`, it is not necessary to implement discovery-related steps such as `async_step_zeroconf` or `async_step_discovery_confirm`.
 The `AbstractOAuth2FlowHandler` base class includes built-in support for Home Assistant's discovery mechanisms and will automatically initiate the configuration flow when a compatible device or service is detected.
 Developers need only declare the relevant discovery identifiers in `manifest.json` and implement the `async_oauth_create_entry` method to complete the configuration.

 ## Additional resources